AbhinayMalikireddy/Swiggy-Analytics/README.md

 Based on the uncovered insights, the following recommendations have been provided:

-- Most of the orders are placed by Students and Employyes with 160k & 92k orders, self employeed and house wife orders very low comapered to students,to attract house wife bring offers on **womens special like dicount 25% on every order, which order having above 1,000 rupees.**
+- Students and employees place the highest number of orders (160k and 92k respectively).
+Orders from self-employed customers and housewives are significantly lower.
+To attract more orders from housewives, Swiggy can introduce “Women’s Special” offers, such as a 25% discount on orders above ₹1,000.
-- In every week saturday's and sunday's orders with 1k and below 1k, **womens special offers active on sunday and saturday so we can increase both the orders and hosue wife sales in Swiggy**.
+- eekly order trends show strong activity on Saturdays and Sundays, with many orders both below and above ₹1,000.
+Activating the “Women’s Special Weekend Offer” specifically on Saturdays and Sundays can help increase weekend sales and boost engagement from housewives.
-- In Swiggy most of the restaurants have 4 star rating, get review from customer who frequently orders and suggest the reviews to restaurants which below 4 star rating in swiggy, so we cannot loss the restaurants and customers.
+-A majority of Swiggy restaurants have 4-star ratings.
+Swiggy should collect feedback from frequent customers and share insights with restaurants rated below 4 stars.
+This will help improve service quality and reduce customer and restaurant churn.
-- **Continue and push forward the loyalty program**, to convert non-customers into customers, conserding offers in one time sign-up and giving first three orders discount to customer, and for old customers make an offer on saturday's and sunday's to increase orders and we cannot losses the old customers.
+- Swiggy should continue strengthening its loyalty program to convert non-customers into active customers.
+Offering one-time sign-up rewards, discounts on the first three orders, and exclusive weekend deals for existing customers can increase retention and ensure long-term loyalty.